LukasKalbertodt/LukasKalbertodt.github.io/_posts/2023-11-18-tiled-soft-shadow-volumes.md

 First, I tried to [analytically determine the exact overlap area of disk and the projected triangle](https://stackoverflow.com/a/77118843/2408867) and then add up all those overlap areas.
 However, that is incorrect: two triangles could both block the left half of the sun.
 The fragment would be 50% shadowed, but summing up both overlap areas (0.5 + 0.5) would result in a shadow amount of 1.
-The artifacts caused by this can be seen in this video:
+The artifacts caused by this can be seen in this video (notice how the human shadow on the left grows outwards when the tree shadow gets closer):

 <video style="width: 100%;" muted controls loop playsinline>
     <source src="/assets/tssv/raster-comparison.webm" type="video/webm; codecs=vp9" />